 Errors and Omissions: Contractors who provide design layouts and advice, such as HVAC, plumbers, electricians and landscape architects, need to be concerned about liability risks due to losses a client may experience as a result of the contractor’s recommendations.
-NOTE: #1 missing coverage – not automatically included.
+NOTE: E&O is #1 missing coverage on contractor’s policies – not automatically included.

 Bodily Injury and Property Damage: Contractors who work with heavy machinery and tools, such as plumbers, re-modelers and electricians, need to be concerned with mishaps due to hazards such as power tools, defective machinery and compressed gas.